In NLPS, we believe that Ed Tech (applications, extensions, devices, softwares…) should be used in classrooms and in schools to:

 To check for availability of robots, email email@example.com

 Mathletics is an online math program made for hybrid classrooms and home learning.
-Give your students fun practice and fluency activities, challenge their thinking with problem-solving and reasoning questions.
+Give your students fun practice, fluency activities, and challenge their thinking with problem-solving / reasoning questions.

 An adaptive math-practice game set in a fantasy role-playing universe, students customize colorful, anime-style avatars and send them off to the Wizard Academy to prepare for battle.
 Wizard spells are powered by math problems.
 As students progress in their math skills, so do their characters, learning new spells to use against enemies.

 This program should be used as a supplemental resource.

 Raz-Kids is a website that gives students access to a virtual bookroom of more than 400+ ebooks.
 Students can choose between listening to their books, reading them aloud (and recording their reading), or simply reading silently.
 There are also comprehension quizzes for each of the texts that include a set of multiple-choice questions, as well as a constructed response question.
 Students earn stars for practice and achievement that can be redeemed to customize their own Raz Rocket or to create a personal robot avatar (Common Sense Media).

 Raz Kids can be used as one of many resources in a classroom to teach reading